 PARKING AND TRAFFIC RULES AND REGULATIONS

-Pursuant to the provisions of the parking and traffic regulations, the Committee hereby adopts the following rules and regulations relating to the possession and/or operation of motor vehicles by students, visitors and employees and penalty fees for violations.
+Pursuant to the provisions of the parking and traffic regulations, the Committee hereby adopts the following rules and regulations relating to the possession and/or operation of motor vehicles by students, visitors, employees and affiliates and penalty fees for violations.

 - No motor vehicle may be parked on designated areas of the University of Missouri-Kansas City grounds unless a parking permit has been obtained and is displayed on such motor vehicle.

-- Employee parking areas may, at the discretion of the Manager, be enforced on a 24-hour-per-day, 365-days-per-year basis.
+- Employee parking areas may, at the discretion of the Director, be enforced on a 24-hour-per-day, 365-days-per-year basis.

 - Pending permit availability, any student may obtain a parking permit upon completing the appropriate forms and paying the fee as established by the Committee.
+The cost of the permit cannot be billed to any Pathway account with a financial encumbrance.
 No refunds for parking permits will be given.

 - A parking permit allows the applicant to park a vehicle in designated locations during certain hours, on a space available basis and is not a contract between the University and the permit holder to provide a space in any designated location.